PaloAltoNetworks/gridmeld/doc/admin-guide.rst

 - *IPv4* and *IPv6* indicator types will be processed.

+- Hosts in all IP networks are processed.

 - `session object
   <https://github.com/cisco-pxgrid/pxgrid-rest-ws/wiki/Session-Directory#session-object>`_
   ``ctsSecurityGroup`` and ``userName`` fields are mapped to ``localDB``